mila-z/Chatroom/README.md

 ## How to Run the Application

 ### Prerequisites
 Ensure Python 3.x is installed on your system.
-No additional libraries needed.

 ### Installation
 1. Clone/Download this Repoditory